-Using a Self Cleaning Oven
+Using a Self Clean Oven

 Using A Self Cleaning Oven

+You’ve finally got yourself a self clean oven that cleans itself – great!
+Right?
 Well, only if you know what you’re doing.
-Too often those of us that are lucky enough to have an oven that does their own dirty work don’t know how to use them.
+Too often those of us that have an oven that does their own dirty work, don’t know how to use them.

 The bad news is that not properly using a self cleaning oven doesn’t just mean that you’re cleaning unnecessarily – it can actually mean that you’re destroying its inborn cleaning capabilities.